Looking for the best second hand bookshops in London? These are the 20 places you shouldn’t miss.

 Shopping?
 In person?
 Without any guarantee that you’ll find what you’re looking for?

-Pretty sure I’ve just described some people’s worst nightmare… and a real bookworm’s dream.
+Pretty sure we’ve just described some people’s worst nightmare… and a real bookworm’s dream.

-Now that London is gradually reopening, small businesses need all the help they can get.
+We can tentatively say that London almost feels like it’s back to its old self, but small businesses still need all the help they can get.

 There’s an undeniable pleasure in browsing through books that have passed through set after set of hands, sitting innocuously on the shelf, just waiting to become your next treasured read.